Studying Impact and Intent of Design: Conjecture Mapping for Affect-Centered Analysis: Future Work

 \section{Future Work}

-In this paper, we characterized impact through the experience of one student, and in our next analysis, we plan to complicate our definition of impact through multiple student experiences with this same activity.
+In this paper, we characterized impact through the experience of one student, and in our companion paper, we complicate our definition of impact through multiple student experiences with this same activity~\cite{mchale2026narrative}.
 In particular, the ways in which this analysis highlighted the role of negative affect from the use of resources, engagement with structure, and an overarching ethos motivates us to investigate how students' framing of provided code shapes the development of affective outcomes.

 This work also operationalized intent through the perspective of an individual professor.
 However, the professor was not the only instructor of this course, as graduate student TAs played critical roles in students' experiences in the connected lab sections.
 In the future, we plan to study the role of such TAs in computationally integrated courses, both with and without associated labs.